Pomeroy bullet: Design

 John Pomeroy was a bright youth with an exceptional aptitude for technical innovation.
 At the age of twelve, a hardware store paid him £50 for the design of a support to hold clothes lines above the ground without tipping to one side.
 Other inventions included a painless rabbit trap, a pneumatic horse collar, improved sheep shears, a fastener to keep ladies' hats in position, and pneumatic leg guards for cricket players.
 His proposal for dealing with zeppelin bombers was adopted in 1916 as the Cartridge S.A.
 Ball .303 inch Pomeroy Mark I. It was a standard .303 British cartridge loaded with a 155 gr cupronickel-jacketed lead bullet including a hollow copper tube filled with 15 gr of 73% dynamite.
 Pomeroy's wife reportedly filled the first five thousand bullets with dynamite by hand.
-In theory, the acceleration of firing the bullet caused the dynamite to separate with the stabilizing porous kieselguhr settling toward the rear of the tube leaving a film of shock-sensitive nitroglycerine at the forward end of the tube.
+In theory, the acceleration of firing the bullet caused the dynamite to separate with the stabilizing porous kieselgur settling toward the rear of the tube leaving a film of shock-sensitive nitroglycerine at the forward end of the tube.
 Later production designated Cartridge S.A.
 Ball PSA .303 inch Mark II used 60% dynamite with the forward tip of the copper tube closed and included a lead shot at the rear end of the tube to increase sensitivity.
 Archibald Low assisted with the testing of the bullets.